 Advancing Your Accounting Career

-As seen above, earning your associate degree in accounting is an excellent way to launch your career.
+As seen above, earning your associate degree in accounting opens up several entry-level positions that could help launch your career.
 You may have noticed, however, that some of the more common and higher-paying accounting and finance jobs are missing from the list above.
 That’s because, to qualify for many of the most in-demand accounting jobs, you’ll need to earn your bachelor’s degree.

 “If you feel like having an associate degree in accounting has not been adequate to your career goals and ambitions, then a bachelor’s degree is definitely the next step for you,” says Dustin Snider, lecturer at Northeastern University’s College of Professional Studies.